SNAP Benefits in Iowa: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
-Think of it as a special debit card just for your food assistance funds.
-The state deposits your monthly benefit amount directly onto this card for you to use at authorized stores.
+Think of it like a debit card for your food assistance.
+It holds your monthly benefit amount and allows you to pay for groceries at authorized stores.

-Using your EBT card is simple and works just like a regular debit card.
-At checkout, you will swipe or insert your card into the card reader and enter your private Personal Identification Number (PIN) to complete the purchase for eligible food items.
+Using your EBT card is simple.
+At checkout, you just swipe or insert your card into the card reader and enter your private Personal Identification Number (PIN).
+The purchase amount is then deducted from your SNAP balance.

 What Can You Buy with SNAP Benefits?